 When we start weighing whether some sin is worse than another, it is almost always in order to excuse ourself in some way.
 But God hates all sin.
 It doesn’t matter if we fall down two inches from the finish line or 20 miles away.
 We have fallen short.
 We are all equal as sinners, and in God’s eyes every sin is just as shameful as every other sin.

 Jesus said if you insult someone or think bad of them in your heart, you are guilty of murder.
 Have you ever insulted someone…?
 He also said if you lust in your heart you are guilty of being an adulterer.
 Ever had a thought like that about anyone…?
-At best we are all murderers and adulterers, so we can stop making comparisons and excuses now.
+So at best we are all murderers and adulterers, we can stop making comparisons and excuses now.